 Circumstances Where Personally Identifiable Information May be Released Without Prior Written Consent

-- To authorized representatives of Federal, State, and local educational authorities conducting an audit, evaluation, or enforcement of education programs.
+- To authorized representatives of federal, state, and local educational authorities.

-- In connection with financial aid for which the student has applied or which the student has received, if the information is necessary for such purposes as to:
+- In connection with financial aid for which the student has applied or which the student has received.

 - To a victim of an alleged perpetrator of a crime of violence or non-forcible sex offense.
 (Only the final results of the disciplinary proceeding, regardless of whether the postsecondary institution concluded that a violation was committed.)